 - Watch a panel of leading scholars debate the ethical questions around predator control.

 The work of the BioHeritage Bioethics Panel sits alongside the science advisory panel to PF2050, who at the same time are considering the biological and technical challenges in achieving a Predator Free New Zealand by 2050.

 Read an article on the Panel’s work in Science.

 - Professor Doug Armstrong, Massey University

-- Associate Professor Lisa Ellis, University of Otago
+- Professor Lisa Ellis, University of Otago

 - Mr Mook Hohneck, Ngati Manuhiri

 - Dr Catherine Iorns, Victoria University of Wellington

 - Emeritus Professor John Knight, University of Otago

 - Dr Kate Littin, Ministry of Primary Industries